 There are very few things that are as frowned upon among experienced players as open limping.
-The old rule of the thumb is, if your hand is good enough to limp in with, it is probably good enough to raise.
-If not, you have no business in the hand in the first place.
+The old rule of thumb is if your hand is good enough to limp in with, it is probably good enough to raise.
+If not, you have no business playing such poker hands in the first place.

 However, there are still many games where people tend to limp in with more than a fair share of hands, trying to see cheap flops and proceed from there.
 Although these games are becoming harder to find at online poker sites, limping is still quite present in live games, so this advice should serve you well and help you pick up some pots you might have been missing out on.

 Limp Pots Tip #1 – You Should Almost Never Limp First In

 Although it’s been covered time and time again in videos and strategy articles, this is one of those points that is worth hammering on.
 You should basically never limp first in and there are perfectly good reasons for this.

 By just limping in: